 No wonder you’re exhausted and never have time for yourself.

-Sure, you’re grateful you can stay home with the baby, but your husband doesn’t realize that while he holds a 9-to-5 job five days of the week, yours is 24/7.
+Sure, you’re grateful to be a stay-at-home-mom, but your husband doesn’t realize that while he holds a 9-to-5 job five days of the week, yours is 24/7.

 When your husband doesn’t help with the baby because he works